-PART B. HAZARD IDEN TIFICATION AND CO ONTROL MEASURES S: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) peers where possible; Where staff or pupils cannot maintain social distancing due to space restrictions the risk is reduced by keeping pupils in smaller, class-sized group bubbles; (See above); Classrooms have been adapted to support social distancing where possible including; seating pupils side by side and facing forwards, rather than face to face or side on; moving unnecessary furniture out of classrooms to make more space; Where practical desks have been assigned to individuals or to the smallest number of pupils possible.
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) Where practical desks have been assigned to individuals or to the smallest number of pupils possible.
 Where desk sharing cannot be avoided desks are wiped down between changes of pupils; As much as possible, fresh air is increased within buildings by opening windows and doors frequently to encourage ventilation, taking account of any potential security or fire safety issues; Where mechanical ventilation is present, re-circulatory systems have been adjusted to full fresh air.
-Where this is not possible mechanical ventilation systems have been switched off; Transmission of Covid-19 through airborne particles due to inadequate ventilation Staff, pupils, visitors, contractors, household members Potential spread of infectious disease Where mechanical ventilation is present, re-circulatory systems have been adjusted to full fresh air.
-Where this is not possible mechanical ventilation systems have been switched off; ventuation The school has followed the LCC Design &amp; Construction guidance on the use of ventilation and air conditioning, the supplementary note for Winter 2020/21 and has sought specialist advice and assistance on ventilation measures from the Building Services Engineer or Building Consultant;

-PART B. HAZARD IDEN TIFICATION AND CO ONTROL MEASURES S: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) As much as possible, fresh air is increased within buildings by opening windows and doors frequently to encourage ventilation, taking account of any potential security, fire safety issues or inclement weather; During winter months, as a minimum, windows will be fully opened 15 minutes before a room is used, and whenever a room is unoccupied in order to purge the air; Where possible, windows will be kept partially open at times of occupation.
+Where this is not possible mechanical ventilation systems have been switched off; Transmission of Covid-19 through airborne particles due to inadequate ventilation Staff, pupils, visitors, contractors, household members Potential spread of infectious disease The school has followed the LCC Design & Construction guidance on the use of ventilation and air conditioning , the supplementary note for Winter 2020/21 and has sought specialist advice and assistance on ventilation measures from the Building Services Engineer or Building Consultant; As much as possible, fresh air is increased within buildings by opening windows and doors frequently to encourage ventilation, taking account of any potential security, fire safety issues or inclement weather; During winter months, as a minimum, windows will be fully opened 15 minutes before a room is used, and whenever a room is unoccupied in order to purge the air; Where possible, windows will be kept partially open at times of occupation.
 Transmission of Covid-19 through airborne particles due to singing, chanting, playing wind or brass instruments or shouting.
-Staff, pupils, visitors, contractors, household members Potential spread of infectious disease Specialist curriculum risk assessments will be put in place for music dance and drama, taking into account specific government guidance on the performing arts and COVID-19, and guidance on the suggested principles of safer singing; · · Singing, and playing wind and brass instruments will not take place in larger groups such as school choirs and ensembles, or school assemblies unless significant space, natural airflow (at least 10l/s/person for all present, including audiences) and strict social distancing and other mitigating factors are maintained; Particular care will be taken in music, dance and drama lessons to observe social distancing including limiting group sizes, maintaining consistent bubbles and preventing the physical correction by teachers and contact between pupils in dance and drama; Issue No. 6 These activities will only take place in larger well-ventilated spaces, or outdoors whilst maintaining a distance of at least 2 metres apart in all directions; Full School Opening Arrangements During COVID-19 Restrictions General Rick Assessment.
+Staff, pupils, visitors, contractors, household members Potential spread of infectious disease Specialist curriculum risk assessments will be put in place for music dance and drama, taking into account specific government guidance on the performing arts and COVID-19, and guidance on the suggested principles of safer singing;